 - We will ensure that any changes that we are required to make to Personal Information be updated in a timely fashion.

 We honour data subjects’ rights under applicable law to access, correct, update, erase, disable and block their Personal Information when lawfully requested to do so.
 In some circumstances, a data subject may have the right to obtain a copy of his or her Personal Information or object to processing of his or her Personal Information; to withdraw consent to the collection, use or disclosure of his or her Personal Information for any purpose; and/or to obtain information about how his or her Personal Information has been used or disclosed.

-- We will provide data subjects with access to their Personal Information and honour other rights (such as withdrawal of consent as applicable upon request sent to the Chief Privacy Officer.
+- We will provide data subjects with access to their Personal Information and honour other rights (such as withdrawal of consent) as applicable upon request sent to email@example.com.

-- We will correct a data subject’s Personal Information upon request sent to the Chief Privacy Officer.
+- We will correct a data subject’s Personal Information upon request sent to firstname.lastname@example.org.

-- Data subjects may also opt out of direct marketing by contacting the Chief Privacy Officer.
+- Data subjects may also opt out of direct marketing by contacting email@example.com.

 We have policies and procedures in place to implement and audit the privacy principles set forth in this Policy.
 We have adopted a procedure to receive and respond to complaints and inquiries about our policies and practices relating to the handling of Personal Information.
 We will investigate all complaints in respect of Personal Information.
 If a complaint is justified, we will take appropriate measures, including, as necessary, amending our policies and practices.
 Where we are collecting, using or disclosing Personal Information on behalf of one of our customers, we will assist them in responding to questions and complaints respecting their customers’ Personal Information maintained by us on their behalf.
-Any inquiries or complaints regarding this Policy or our practices relating to the handling of Personal Information should be addressed to Finastra’s Chief Privacy Officer at One Kingdom Street, Paddington, W2 6BL, United Kingdom.
+Any inquiries or complaints regarding this Policy or our practices relating to the handling of Personal Information should be addressed to firstname.lastname@example.org.

-Except in respect of our European Processing Activities, use of any of our Services conjunction with this Policy is deemed to be consent to the collection, retention, processing, transfer to third parties and transfer to other countries of your Personal Information, all in accordance with the purposes set forth herein.
+Except in respect of our European Processing Activities, use of any of our Services in conjunction with this Policy is deemed to be consent to the collection, retention, processing, transfer to third parties and transfer to other countries of your Personal Information, all in accordance with the purposes set forth herein.
 Data subjects provide Personal Information at their own volition and may be entitled to withdraw consent as described above under “Rights”.
 The lawful basis for processing Personal Information in respect of our European Processing Activities is set out in our “Finastra EEA/UK/Switzerland Privacy Notice”.

 9. CONTACT US

-For further information on our privacy policies and practices relating to the handling of Personal Information, contact our Chief Privacy Officer by postal mail to One Kingdom Street, Paddington, W2 6BD, United Kingdom or by email to email@example.com.
+For further information on our privacy policies and practices relating to the handling of Personal Information, contact our Privacy Officer by postal mail to Four Kingdom Street, Paddington, W2 6BD, United Kingdom or by email to email@example.com.